top of page

 How to wire up campervan battery charger

-Wiring a plug socket into the consumer unit is very useful.
+Step 5: Wire a plug socket into the consumer unit (optional): Wiring a plug socket into the consumer unit is very useful.
 It means that when you are plugged into shore power, you can charge your devices directly off mains (rather than running through your leisure batteries).

 Grab some 3-core cable and run one end of it into the consumer unit in the exact same manner as the cable from the battery charger.
+Then, wire the other end to a plug socket: live (brown) to live, neutral (blue) to neutral, earth (yellow and green) to earth.

 Note: Wall sockets in a campervan must be either unswitched or double pole switched.
 Single pole switched wall sockets are not suitable for a new installation - they are only for static installations.

-How to wire a plug socket
+How to wire a plug socket for a campervan shore hook up connection

-Note: Ensure the cable is fully uncoiled when in use to avoid overheating.
+Ensure the cable is fully uncoiled when in use to avoid overheating.

 Electric hook up cable